NikolaiRadke/Nokolino_diy/howto_compile/README.md

 1. Connect your Arduino to your system again.
 2. Select ``` Tools > Programmer > Arduino as ISP ```.
-3. Select ``` Tools > Board > ATtiny ```.
+3. Select ``` Tools > Board > ATtiny25/45/85 ```.
 4. Select ``` Tools > Processor > ATtiny85 ``` or ``` Tools > Processor > ATtiny45 ```.
 5. Select ``` Tools > Clock > 8 MHz (internal) ```.
 6. Start burning process with ``` Tools > Burn Bootloader ```.

 Now you can flash your ATtiny with any sketch you want!
-But this time, we concentrate on NOKOlino.
+But this time, we focus on NOKOlino.

 ### Configuring NOKOlino.ino